 From the press release:

-Apple® today announced financial results for its fiscal 2021 second quarter ended March 27, 2021.
-The Company posted a March quarter record revenue of $89.6 billion, up 54 percent year over year, and quarterly earnings per diluted share of $1.40.
-International sales accounted for 67 percent of the quarter’s revenue.
+Apple today announced financial results for its fiscal 2021 fourth quarter ended September 25, 2021.
+The Company posted a September quarter revenue record of $83.4 billion, up 29 percent year over year, and quarterly earnings per diluted share of $1.24.

-Apple’s board of directors has declared a cash dividend of $0.22 per share of the Company’s common stock, an increase of 7 percent.
-The dividend is payable on May 13, 2021 to shareholders of record as of the close of business on May 10, 2021.
-The board of directors has also authorized an increase of $90 billion to the existing share repurchase program.
+Apple’s board of directors has declared a cash dividend of $0.22 per share of the Company’s common stock.
+The dividend is payable on November 11, 2021 to shareholders of record as of the close of business on November 8, 2021.

-Below: The five charts as they come in.
+Below: The five charts.
 Click the second column to see year-over-year growth.
 (Not seeing the charts?
 Try the website.)